curvedmark/path-extras/README.md

 # path-extras

 A drop-in replacement for the `path` module.
-Provide more methods.
+Provide more methods and Browserify aware.

 ## Installation